 Idea vs Concept

-Idea and Concept are two words that are often confused due to the appeared similarity in their meanings.
-Strictly speaking there is difference between the two words.
+Idea and Concept are two words that are often confused due to the appearing similarity in their meanings, even though there is a difference between the two words.
 When paying attention to the definitions of each term, one can comprehend the differences that exist between the two terms.
 An idea refers to a plan formed by mental effort.
-On the other hand concept refers to a procedure.
+On the other hand, concept refers to a procedure.
 This is the main difference between idea and concept.
 This article attempts to clarify the difference between an idea and concept through an understanding of both terms.